 Most Nepalese start their day with a warm cup of tea (Chiya) in the morning.
-You will find a variety of teas being consumed in different families like Tulsi (Indian Basil) Chiya, Dalchini (cinnamon) Chiya, Lemon tea, and the most famous Masala dudh Chiya (Milk) tea.
+You will find a variety of teas being consumed in different families like Tulsi (Indian Basil) Chiya, Dalchini (cinnamon) Chiya, Lemon tea, and the most famous Masala Dudh Chiya (Milk) tea.

 Chatamari (Veg), Bara, Chura ( beaten rice) is famous in Newari cuisine.

-There are various vegetable mixtures that are available seasonally, including Pancha kol , which is a curry made with five vegetables.
+There are various vegetable mixtures that are available seasonally, including Pancha Kol, which is a curry made with five vegetables.

-Sattoo is one of the distinctive foods which is made from grains like maize, soybean, corn flour and gram is high in protein content and can be eaten in a variety of ways.
+If you want easy dish to try Sattoo.
+It is one of the distinctive foods which is made from grains like maize, soybean, corn flour and gram is high in protein content and can be eaten in a variety of ways.

 Khichadi or Jaulo is spice less rice and lentil dish, which is delicious when topped with Ghee.

-Dhido, a similar to polenta, is very nutritious and fiber rich.
+Dhido, a similar to polenta, is very nutritious and fiber-rich.

-Let’s learn some Nepali word for vegetarians :
+Let’s learn some Nepali word for vegetarians

 |I am a vegetarian||Ma Sakahari hu|